scollinselliott/lakhesis/README.md

   dimensional space.
-- **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of linear regression of partial rankings in an agglomeratieve fahsion.
+- **Lakhesize Strands** Constructs a consensus seriation of the selected strands using an iterative process of linear regression of partial rankings in an agglomerative fashion.
 The matrix plot displays the incidence matrix of the resulting consensus seriation, with its coefficient of concentration.
 The agreement of the seriation in each strand with that of the consensus seriation as well as its